Skip to main content

 • At most one billable terminal state per serve_token.

-• Finalized states are immutable and audit-safe.
+• Settled states are immutable and audit-safe.

 Operators implement their own logic for detecting transitions, verifying events, handling expiration windows, and processing refunds or reversals.